 Jura Z10

 The Z10 is the best of the best.
-And it can do something that no other fully automatic coffee machine can do: brew cold coffee.
+And it can do something that no other fully automatic coffee machine can do: make cold brew coffee.

-It’s sleek, it performs incredibly, and it makes great tasting coffee.
+It’s sleek, it performs incredibly, and it makes great tasting drinks.

 Just as long as you can stomach the price tag.